|I won’t lie. It’s a man with bubble wrap glued to him. But|

 On top of that, there’s a new sort of pessimism to this story.
 In the Pertwee era, the future was either not going to happen because we were going to destroy ourselves, or it would happen and be awesome.
 There was very little middle ground.
 If the future had humans in it, it would be good.
 On one or two occasions you’d get a slight hybrid – the future where the Earth is crap but everywhere else is good.
 But here we get a strange new approach – a future in which humanity survived and the Doctor paces around making speeches about the indomitable nature of humanity, but where everything is grimy and dangerous and not at all sexy.
 A future, in other words, in which humanity survives but life remains about as good (or, rather, bad) as it is right now.

-It's worth noting that part of this tonal shift comes not from moving forwards, but rather from moving backwards.
+It’s worth noting that part of this tonal shift comes not from moving forwards, but rather from moving backwards.
 One of the most interesting things about the story is that its first episode has no characters aside from the TARDIS crew.
-The story starts with an episode of them exploring the setting and trying to figure out where they are and what's happening.
-I don't even remember the last time a first episode was TARDIS-crew-only - I'm going to tentatively say The Space Museum
+The story starts with an episode of them exploring the setting and trying to figure out where they are and what’s happening.
+I don’t even remember the last time a first episode was TARDIS-crew-only – I’m going to tentatively say The Space Museum, and trust that a commenter will correct me if I’m wrong (I know that had some people in non-speaking parts, but The Ark in Space has someone in a just-speaking part, so we’ll call it even).
+And indeed, there’s a sense of a return to first principles behind the camera as well – although the script for this story is by Holmes, it’s actually a full rewrite of a John Lucarotti script.

 The down side of this is that really selling the episode requires putting Sarah in the refrigerator – quite literally this time.
 Lis Sladen has only twenty lines in an episode with only three characters, and several of those are just shouting “Doctor!” or moaning “where am I?”
 The reason for this probably has less to do with the usual division of labor whereby the companion gets in trouble and the Doctor rescues here than it has to do with the fact that there are actually two companions again here (another move back to pre-Pertwee approaches), one of whom is on his first adventure.
 Accordingly, it’s more interesting to have the more clueless Harry around for the Doctor to explain things to while the more experienced Sarah goes and gets into trouble.
 But it’s still a shame to see Sladen marginalized.
 (Though to be fair, in episode four she gets her best moment on the series to date, so it works out.)